stellar-fox/cygnus/doc/Payments.md

 credit payment) or source account as current account (in case of debit payment)

+## Payments

+There is a helper in _stellar-sdk_ to get only those transations where operation type is either of the four listed above in bold.

+`stellar.payments("accountId")` will return 5 payments in descending order.

 #### Getting transactions for the account

 The table will display (as default) first 5 transactions in descending